 Regardless of the purpose, Paintings always convey special meanings and elicit emotions that let you think differently.

-When you consciously think about Art evoking emotions, you consider the joyful and loving feelings because you are always bound to the aesthetic essence of art, however, some paintings are created to raise empathy, record pain, and disaster, and even push the viewer to take a stand upon the artwork's message.
+When you consciously think about Art evoking emotions, you consider joyful and loving feelings because you are always bound to the aesthetic essence of art.
+However, some paintings are created to raise empathy, record pain, and disaster, and even push the viewer to take a stand upon the artwork's message.
 That is simply why Pablo Picasso painted Guernica.

 How Did Pablo Picasso Impact The World?